freeCodeCamp/freeCodeCamp/curriculum/challenges/english/24-b1-english-for-developers/learn-how-to-talk-about-past-activities/67325f4cff0ac10ffe3e5bec.md

 ### --feedback--

-James isn’t talking about future plans; he is reflecting on something he did before.
+James isn't talking about future plans; he is reflecting on something he did before.

 ---